leonardijulia/hazard_detection/README.md

 ```

 #### C. Set up Hugging Face authentication (optional but recommended)
-For a quicker download of the model weights when starting up the server it is recommended to generate a [Hugging Face](https://huggingface.co) access token by following the instructions [here](https://huggingface.co/docs/hub/en/security-tokens).
+To ensure a smooth download of the Prithvi model weights, it is recommended to create a [Hugging Face access token](https://huggingface.co/docs/hub/en/security-tokens).

 Run the following command in your terminal to log in to Hugging Face:
 ```bash